bigdata4mobility/bigdata4mobility.github.io/datapage_geolife.md

 ### **2. Temporal Sparsity**

-Temporal sparsity was investigated via two measures: inter-day and intra-day sparsity, quantifying how the device's observations were distributed across different times within a day and across different days.
+Temporal sparsity was investigated via two measures: intra-day temporal occupancy and inter-day temporal occupancy, quantifying how the device's observations were distributed across different times within a day and across different days.

 ### 2.1 Intra-day Temporal Occupancy

 **Description**: One of the metric for temporal sparsity is intra-day temporal occupancy, which measures the number of 30-minute time slots in a day in which a device was observed at least once.
 This measure is to capture the potential data sparsity within the day.
 For each 30 minites time slot, we count how many trajectories (a sequence of records for a device in one day) contain records for the corresponding time slot and plot the percent of the number of trajectories for each time slot to the total number of trajectories.
-We do calculation for each year and whole time period (all years).
+We do calculations for each year and whole time period (all years).

 | Figure | Figure |
 |--------|--------|